sst/guide/_chapters/create-the-signup-form.md

 2. We are using the `LoaderButton` component that we created earlier for our submit buttons.

-3. We are also using the `withRouter` HOC on our `Signup` component.

-4. Since we have two forms we have two validation methods called `validateForm` and `validateConfirmationForm`.
+3. Since we have two forms we have two validation methods called `validateForm` and `validateConfirmationForm`.

-5. We are setting the `autoFocus` flags on our username and the confirmation code fields.
+4. We are setting the `autoFocus` flags on our email and the confirmation code fields.

-6. For now our `handleSubmit` and `handleConfirmationSubmit` don't do a whole lot besides setting the `isLoading` state and a dummy value for the `newUser` state.
+5. For now our `handleSubmit` and `handleConfirmationSubmit` don't do a whole lot besides setting the `isLoading` state and a dummy value for the `newUser` state.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Also, let's add a couple of styles in `src/containers/Signup.css`.